Rakeela/dragora-notes/2021-3-16-Fifty-Second.md

 ...I didn't say a word about what I was working on, but the first thing Kistaro said to me after "Good morning," was to remind me to take my antidepressants.
 Added to the log in the moment!

+I can trade on human suffering, when and if trading on human suffering alleviates it.
+Part of the appeal of biotechnological advances are their basic alleviation of suffering.
+Health is the most shared common resource of all humanity at every level, which is sought for or given by many advances.
+Furthermore, we are all subject to the laws of epidemiology and resource exhaustion, whose strictures I desire to relax through research, which research I've even hoped might make space travel easier through resolving deficiencies in mitochondrial metabolism in the biology of organisms in microgravity.
+All good causes.

+I want to live forever, but I want to leave this world.

 ---
 Back to [[day-post-archive]]